top of page

 - 50% of children do not attend school

-- Average Haitian has an 8th grade education, even less for females
+- An average Haitian has an 8th grade education, even less for females

-- Almost all schools in Haiti cost money
+- Nearly all schools in Haiti require payment to attend

 - Life expectancy is 64.4 years